 Ultimately, the idea slowly took hold anyway due to the increased speed and convenience of using yeast for baking.
 This combination of factors proved too strong to resist particularly as the hustle and bustle of the Industrial Revolution arrived in full force.

-On the other hand, the realization that modern carbs aren’t a healthy part of the diet has also resulted in a resurgance in popularity of authentic sourdough bread.
+On the other hand, the realization that modern carbs aren’t a healthy part of the diet has also resulted in a resurgence in popularity of authentic sourdough bread.
 Naturally leavened bread made without yeast actually facilitates the body’s absorption of cereal grain nutrients.
-This compares with yeasted breads which diminish or destroy the grain’s nutritional value.
+This compares with yeasted bread which diminish or destroy the grain’s nutritional value.

 Properly made sourdough bread also eliminates anti-nutrients from the cereal grains.
 The most notable of these is phytic acid which blocks mineral absorption and can trigger gastric distress.
 Preliminary research also indicates that those with Celiac disease may be able to eat sourdough bread.

 For those who wish to eat bread without the downside, sourdough bread is the answer.

 Unfortunately, the excitement over sourdough bread has spawned some myths about this traditional food that abound as well.